1. Walkable Brewery District

 5. Pictograph Cave State Park

 Reason to Go: See warriors and animals painted on rock walls by ancient people more than 2,000 years ago in Pictograph Cave just five miles south of Billings.
-The cave is 160 feet wide and 45 feet deep, so bring your binoculars to see the art.
+The cave is 160 feet wide and 45 feet deep.

 Quirky Fact: Archaeologists have discovered more than 30,000 artifacts, including tools and weapons here.